 As mentioned before, Heroes die quite often in Darkest Dungeon and gold and heirlooms are hard to come by at the start.
 So dumping money into upgrading recruits is wasteful if there’s no guarantee that you can keep them alive.

 Only spend your valuable resources on characters that have already leveled up a bit and you know for sure can hold their own in a fight.

 10. Keep Your Provisions StockedThe final point in the Darkest Dungeon Tips guide revolves around items.
 Provision items like Food and Bandages help your Heroes with effects like health restoration and stopping bleeding.
 It would be best if you never underestimated their importance during quests.

 It might seem tempting when venturing into a dungeon to keep most of your inventory slots empty for any treasure you might find on the way, but that is a mistake that can cost you dearly down the line.
 Always prioritize slots for provisions.

 Make sure to take stock of what you have available to you and what you require more of, especially when going into new dungeons for the very first time.
 It’s always better to be over-stocked with provisions than unprepared and you can always drop extras to make room if necessary.

 Items like Torches are crucial to the game since they determine the effects of the Light Meter, a system by which both Heroes and enemies in dungeons gain radical buffs and debuffs depending on how much light is available.

 So always pay attention to how many Torches you have.
 You don’t want to run out of them in the middle of a battle.
-We made similar Tips Guide on RimWorld, so make sure to check it out as well.
+With that, the Darkest Dungeon Tips guide comes to an end.
+We made a similar Tips Guide on RimWorld, so make sure to check it out as well.